aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/slicers/_index.md

 ## **Possible Usage Scenarios**

 A slicer is used to filter data quickly.
-It can be used to filter data both in a table or pivot table.
-Microsoft Excel allows you to create a slicer by selecting a table or pivot table and then clicking the *Insert > Slicer*.
+It can be used to filter data in either a table or a pivot table.
+Microsoft Excel allows you to create a slicer by selecting a table or pivot table and then clicking *Insert > Slicer*.
 Aspose.Cells also allows you to create a slicer using the [**Worksheet.Slicers.Add()**](https://reference.aspose.com/cells/cpp/aspose.cells.slicers/slicercollection/add/) method.

-## **Create Slicer to a Pivot Table**
+## **Create a Slicer for a Pivot Table**

 Please see the following sample code.
 It loads the [sample Excel file](67338470.xlsx) that contains the pivot table.
 It then creates the slicer based on the first base pivot field.
-Finally, it saves the workbook in [output XLSX](67338471.xlsx) and [output XLSB](67338472.xlsb) format.
+Finally, it saves the workbook in [output XLSX](67338471.xlsx) and [output XLSB](67338472.xlsb) formats.
 The following screenshot shows the slicer created by Aspose.Cells in the output Excel file.

 ![todo:image_alt_text](create-slicer-to-a-pivot-table_1.png)